Bina-Lee/LAB-WebHosting_DefaultDocker/README.md

-# LAB-WebHosting_DefaultDocker
+# 2024-6 database project
+## webservice for manage Creative Design purchase
+- from WCL-INU/LAB-WebHosting_DefaultDocker
-### This Repository is docker image for WCL Web Hosting Service
+- This Repository's original is docker image for WCL Web Hosting Service
 ### Fork and Edit, and use for Web Hosting

 ## Required Edit